-(Editor’s note: this article was originally published in November 2014, and has been updated for 2016 and can be read in this more recent post from January 2016.)
+(Editor’s note: this article was originally published in November 2014, for an updated forecast, click here for a more current article.

 Aftermarket auto parts online continues to grow as a sales channel, and online sales will break the $6 billion mark in 2015.

 It’s an amazing online shopping growth statistic for our industry and auto parts market size is an aftermarket industry trend that we follow closely.